 Policy analysis in French local government ~ Alain Faure and Emmanuel Négrier;

-Policy Analysis in Parliament: Beyond weakness ~ Olivier Rozenberg and Yves Surel;
+Beyond weakness: Policy analysis in parliament ~ Olivier Rozenberg and Yves Surel;

-Public inquiries and committees ~ Cécile Blatrix and Guillaume Gourgues;
+Public inquiries, committees ~ Cécile Blatrix and Guillaume Gourgues;

 Management consultants as policy actors ~ Julie Gervais and Frédéric Pierru;

-PART IV: PARTIES, INTEREST GROUPS, RESEARCH INSTITUTES AND THINK TANKS;
+PART FOUR: PARTIES, INTEREST GROUPS, RESEARCH INSTITUTES AND THINK TANKS;

 The field of expertise ~ Mathieu Hauchecorne and Etienne Penissat;

-Political parties and think tanks: Policy analysis oriented toward office-seeing ~ Camilo Argibay, Rafaël Cos and Anne-Cécile Douillet;
+Political parties and think tanks: Policy analysis oriented toward office-seeking ~ Camilo Argibay, Rafaël Cos and Anne-Cécile Douillet;

 Trade union expertise in public policy ~ Sophie Beroud and Jean-Marie Pernot;